Today (16 July) Part One of the joint HMCFRS and HMCPSI inspection into the police and CPS response to rape

 The emphasis on reviewing governance relating to rape investigation is also welcome and the need to ensure leaders are accountable for rape justice was a key part of our Decriminalisation of Rape report.

-The findings and recommendations echo much of last week’s HMICFRS interim report of an inspection looking into how effectively the police respond to violence against women and girls (VAWG).
+last week’s HMICFRS interim report of an inspection looking into how effectively the police respond to violence against women and girls (VAWG).
 It makes clear that the current system is failing to adequately tackle the epidemic of abuse we are seeing in society and called for an immediate and unequivocal commitment that the response to VAWG offences is an absolute priority for government, the criminal justice system, and public-sector partnerships.
 Also that the relentless pursuit and disruption of adult perpetrators is a national priority for the police, with structures and funding to make sure victims receive tailored and consistent support.

 With the HMICFRS and HMCPSI now echoing what the VAWG sector has been saying for years about the experience of women and girls in the criminal justice system and the need for transformative change, we look forward to the forthcoming final reports from both inspections as to how this change will be brought about.